gaddin/KernelDev/README.md

 # DISCLAIMER
 I have literally no idea what i'm doing.
-Everything you see is the product of my extensive research.
+Everything you see is the product of my extensive research and study.

 # KernelDev
 KernelDev is a small project of mine where i research about bootloaders and OS-development and share my progress in form of a small (yet badly written) operating system kernel.<br>